-If your concern about a student is even more serious, you can refer directly to the Dean of Students Office.
-Dean of Students J.J.
-Brown and his colleagues help faculty and staff address serious concerns about students and are committed to the safety of Appalachian students and community.
-You may contact the Dean of Students at firstname.lastname@example.org or 828-262-8284.
+If your concern about a student is even more serious, you can refer directly to the Office of the Dean of Students.
+Office of the Dean of Students staff help faculty and staff address serious concerns about students and are committed to the safety of Appalachian students and community.
+You may contact the Office of the Dean of Students at firstname.lastname@example.org or 828-262-8284.

 Examples of this could include a student's disclosure of the following: thoughts of suicide, interpersonal violence, or other safety concern that may need immediate attention.

-If you are concerned about the immediate safety of a member of the Appalachian Family, you should call ASU Police at 828-262-8000 or, if off campus, 911.
+If you are concerned about the immediate safety of a member of the Appalachian Family, you should call Appalachian State University Police at 828-262-8000 or, if off campus, 911.

 Not sure if you should refer?
 Please do.
 It is always best to refer.
 If nothing else, it lets the student know that we are looking out for members of our Appalachian Family.

 Still not sure where to refer?
-Start with the EIT.
+Start with the Attendance and Performance Alert.
 OSS, EIT, and the Dean of Students Office communicate regularly and will work together to ensure the proper intervention for your student.